near/NEPs/text/0000-walletapi.md

 When `publicKey` wallet is expected to complete `addKey` transaction to add access key limited to given `contractId`.
 User can refuse to do it.
 This is not an error and will mean that callback only sends `accountId` selected by user back to app.

+### Callback URL

+Wallet should open `callbackUrl` provided by app specifying following query paramers.

+For error:
+- `errorCode` unique identifier string for error
+  - `requestError` malformed request: missing fields, cannot parse transaction, etc
+  - `networkError` user approved transaction but it couldn't be submitted succesfully in allocated time (app still should check later whether it succeeded)
+  - `userRejected` user rejected sign in altogether (even not revealing `accountId`)
+- `errorDescription` wallet-specific description of error (for debugging purposes only)

+For success:
+- `accountId` account ID for account used
+- `publicKey` optional, public key added as an access key.
+Not provided if user wants to confirm every transaction explicitly.

 ## Sign transaction with Web wallet

 App requests wallet to sign transaction by open following URL in the browser: